VikramIyr/SpotMap/README.md

 ---

-**SpotMAP** is a complete end-to-end pipeline for robotic scene understanding and interactive mapping.
+**SpotMap** is a complete end-to-end pipeline for robotic scene understanding and interactive mapping.
 It integrates on-board SLAM, volumetric 3D reconstruction, instance segmentation, dynamic scene graph generation, and affordance prediction — giving mobile robots the capability to build detailed maps and understand their surroundings with minimal human supervision.

 ---